Moving from Ontario to Alberta

 The thought of picking up and moving your entire life across the country can seem overwhelmingly daunting.
 Here is a step-by-step process to help make it more manageable:

-1. Research cities and towns in Alberta to narrow down your destination.
-Edmonton, Calgary, Red Deer, Lethbridge, and Medicine Hat are top options.
+- Research cities and towns in Alberta to narrow down your destination.
+Edmonton, Calgary, Red Deer, Lethbridge, and Medicine Hat are the top options.
 Compare things like job prospects, home prices, size, amenities, and culture.

-7. Update legal documents, accounts, memberships to reflect the move.
-This includes items like driver's licenses, vehicle registration, insurance policies, club memberships and more.
+- Update legal documents, accounts, and memberships to reflect the move.
+This includes items such as driver's licenses, vehicle registration, insurance policies, and club memberships.

 Jobs and the Economy in Alberta

-• Higher than average wages, especially for jobs in skilled trades.
-Certain roles closely linked to Alberta's natural resource sectors also tend to pay very lucratively thanks to high demand.
+- Higher than average wages, especially for jobs in skilled trades.
+Certain roles closely linked to Alberta's natural resource sectors also tend to pay well thanks to high demand.

 Settling In - Accessing Public Services

-• Housing: Key difference is significantly lower property taxes in Alberta, offset by less tax deductibility.
+- Housing: The key difference is significantly lower property taxes in Alberta, offset by less tax deductibility.
 Mortgage rules and rates don't vary much province-to-province.

-• Transportation: Driver's licensing process differs slightly - e.g. graduated level system.
+- Transportation: Driver's licensing process differs slightly.
 Owners must get Alberta registration and insurance within 90 days of moving.

-• Utilities: Home services like electricity, heat, garbage collection, and internet don't differ too drastically province-to-province on what's offered.
+- Utilities: Home services like electricity, heat, garbage collection, and internet don't differ too drastically province-to-province in what's offered.
 Expect varying costs.

 Cost of Moving from Ontario to Alberta